 impression of "sweetness".
 Yet turns out to be decidedly dry in

 Rich, deep and haunting in the mouth with massive fruit edging

 On a second sip there appears an underlying, rich fruitiness with

 hints of tangerine, orange and even lemon.
 All of which seem

 fairly youthful and belies the age of the whiskey.
-Always ending dry and crisp.
+Always ending

-honey from a bushveld hive, some smokey notes, hint of
+of old honey from a bushveld hive, some smokey notes, hint of

 charcoal.
 Mint and lemon zest.
 Intensity builds all the time.
-The ginger and licorice
+The

-morning.
+the morning.
 Had lost nothing of it's fascination and was still

 A fascinating product and a once in a life time experience.